geoff-va/fireside-chat/notes.md

 ## Page Structure:
     - Login Page
-        - Has link to Create new user
+        - Has link to Sign Up
     - Room Selection Page
         - Select Room to join
     - Chat Room
         - Where messages are exchanged
         - Back button to the Room Selection page
+    - Nav Bar
+        - Shown on all pages if user is authenticated
+        - Shows Username, Logout button
     - All pages should redirect to login if user not auth'd

 ## Process: